ainwg/ainwg/README.md

 ### About Me
 - 🌱 I'm currently studying at Universiti Malaysia Pahang, pursuing a Bachelor of Computer Science (Software Engineering)
-- 🔭 I hold a strong passion for mobile application development while maintaining a genuine interest in exploring various other tech domains such as web development, data analytics, data engineering, and cloud solutions
+- 🔭 I hold a strong passion for mobile application development while maintaining a genuine interest in exploring various other tech domains such as web development, data field, and cloud solutions
 - ⚡ Fun fact: I can't code without starting my day with coffee
 - 📫 You can reach me at nurainwg@gmail.com